 - Lost your job through no fault (not fired for misconduct).

-- I have been without work and pay for at least 7 consecutive days in the last 52 weeks.
+- You have been without work and pay for at least 7 consecutive days in the last 52 weeks.

 - Worked the minimum required insurable hours during the qualifying period: